GrandLuxuryGroup/GLH.RecruitmentTests/Test.Engineer.md

 [A few technical questions](https://github.com/GrandLuxuryGroup/GLH.RecruitmentTests/blob/master/Test.Engineer.md#technical-questions)

-Please send a email with a single zip file named {yourname}-{date}.zip containing:
+Please send an email with a single zip file named {yourname}-{date}.zip containing:

  1. the complete solution and a readme.md
- 2. a single markdown file with the url of the deployed website
+ 2. a markdown file with the url of the deployed website
- 3. a single markdown file with the answers to the technical questions
+ 3. a markdown file with the answers to the technical questions

 ## Coding Test